Voices of Hope, Healing, and Worship

 God in My Day: How Henri Nouwen’s work can offer sustenance to children born into a world of turmoil

-Marla Stewart Konrad is the author of several books for children, including the upcoming God in My Day (Convergent, July 2026), which was inspired by the work of Henri Nouwen.
-She is a former board member at the Henri Nouwen Society, a former trustee of the Henri Nouwen Legacy Trust, and she currently works as an Executive Coach and runs workshops on leadership development themes including the Enneagram and Emotional Intelligence.
+Marla Stewart Konrad is an award-winning author of several books for children, including the upcoming God in My Day (Convergent, October 2026), which was inspired by the work of Henri Nouwen.
+She is a former board member at the Henri Nouwen Society, and a former trustee of the Henri Nouwen Legacy Trust.
+She currently works as an Executive Coach, and runs workshops on leadership development themes including the Enneagram and Emotional Intelligence.

 -